 3. Repaint the Exterior

 It’s a more costly option than some of the other suggestions on the list (unless you do it yourself, of course), but definitely worth it.
 It’s truly amazing how much paint can liven up a structure and make it look brand new.
 Meanwhile, faded and peeling paint looks awful.
 New paint will dramatically improve curb appeal.
 One suggestion though – try not to make the color too bold.
 Some buyers are picky with their colors, so it’s best to just repaint with the same color or go with a relatively neutral color that doesn’t turn off prospective buyers.
+There are also renovations gallery contractors that can help you revamp your space.

 4. Clean Up the Exterior, Not Just the Interior